dockstore/dockstore-documentation/docs/getting-started/dockstore-tools.rst

 .. note::
-  This document is a continuation of :doc:`Creating a Dockstore Account </getting-started/register-on-dockstore>`.
-Please complete the tutorial prior to doing this one.
-It also assumes you have already have a tool ready to register.
+  This document assumes you have already have a tool ready to register.
 If you don't, please check :doc:`Getting Started With CWL </getting-started/getting-started-with-cwl>` first.
 If you are working with any non-CWL language, you may be looking for :doc:`Registering Workflows on Dockstore </getting-started/dockstore-workflows>` instead of this document.

 Register a Tool on Dockstore
 ============================